It is not usually something you hear about unless it actually happens to you.

 We are talking about compartment syndrome, a condition that can have serious and long-lasting health consequences for your muscle and nerve tissue if treated improperly.
 If a doctor or nurse fails to recognize the symptoms of compartment syndrome, a misdiagnosis could lead to permanent damage.

 Here is the thing – compartment syndrome, while usually caused by a traumatic event, can also be caused by healthcare professionals IN a healthcare setting.
 If this happens, or a doctor fails to diagnose your condition, you may need a Drexel Hill compartment syndrome attorney.
 You can count on the Weitz Firm to be by your side.

 Imagine for a moment that you are in an accident on a trampoline.
 You fall off and break your arm pretty badly.
 This trauma can lead to pressure building in your arm, cutting off blood flow to a portion of your arm’s muscle and nerve cells.

 Less fresh blood moving to an area means less oxygen is going to your cells.
 If this is not diagnosed and treated, these cells will begin to die.
 The only way to relieve this pressure is by performing a procedure called a fasciotomy, which involves cutting into the muscle to relieve pressure.

 If a doctor fails to recognize and diagnose compartment syndrome, they could be the cause of permanent damage.
-Diagnosing errors cause the most patient harm of any other medical mistake, according to Johns Hopkins researchers.
+Diagnosing errors cause the most patient harm to any other medical mistake, according to Johns Hopkins researchers.

 Even patients who do not have a severe injury could develop compartment syndrome, especially if they are on blood thinners.
 That is why it is so important for doctors and nurses to obtain a full medical history, including what medications a patient is on, so they are working with all the information they need.